ZIqinGX/Advancedvisual/Week11/classnotes.md

 How to let your players know where they can move and what they can do in this environment?

 How to do this without feeling didactic?

+## Unreal engine 5 Learning notes
+ctrl+Space = content drawer (press ctrl and space together, you can call content drawer in screen)